 But which items should you get first?
 It's all about what you want (and what you can get); that said, I do have a sequence of early items I adhere to in most cases.

 (Keep in mind that you should always tailor your items to the enemy team comp and your particular lane opponents.
-For example, I normally rush Trinity Force, Sheen first, but if facing Rumble, I think I might get: Philosopher's Stone, Boots of Speed, Spirit Visage.
-After that, you could probably go back to trying for Trinity (Phage first); if not, maybe Warmog's.
-Warning: I have not tested this vs. Rumble, it's just an idea I had while revising this guide.
-I have laned vs. Rumble however, so I am not talking completely out of my ***.)
+For example, I normally rush Trinity Force, Sheen first, but if facing Rumble, I might rush Spirit Visage.
+If you need wave clear, then you can rush Tiamat.

 Cloth Armor, Health Potionx5

---Darius is worse than Olaf, because instead of being a huge threat due to one skill, everything he has is terrible for Poppy.
+-- Darius is worse than Olaf, because instead of being a huge threat due to a single skill, everything he has is terrible for Poppy.
 Heavy magic damage DOT (can't stack armor and bypasses passive), ranged AOE poke (that adds the DOT, wtfhax), a pull to grab you out from under your turret, AND a true damage nuke (bypasses passive).
-If Darius is intimidating you, play as passively as humanly possible, stack health and/or health regen (Philo, Eleisa, Phage, pots, Randuin or Warmog), pray for ganks, etc. If Darius gets an advantage over Poppy, he is liable to leverage it into total lane domination; however, the opposite can also be true.
+If Darius is intimidating you, play as passively as humanly possible, stack health and/or health regen, pray for ganks, etc. If Darius gets an advantage over Poppy, he is liable to leverage it into total lane domination; however, the opposite can also be true.
 Poppy does serious burst damage at low levels, particularly if she lands a wall stun; this can mean you get Darius low health and scared of you, zoning him instead of the other way around.

 Chalice of Harmony used to be a dead end.
 Now, though, it builds into Athene's Unholy Grail and Mikael's Crucible.
 The Chalice of Harmony is a beautiful item for mana hungry Poppy.
-I've often found that in extended lategame combat even Eleisa's Miracle and Frozen Heart don't give a big enough mana pool and regeneration to let me spam to my heart's content.
-Both Chalice upgrades will solve that problem for you.
+Even the substantial mana pool of (for example) Frozen Heart is often insufficient to support spamming in a long teamfight without extra mana regen; a Chalice upgrade will solve your mana issues.
 The AUG is great -- good AP, good magic resist, good CDR, and as much mana as you will ever need -- what's not to love?
-I usually get Mikael's: it's cheaper and the heal + CC cure is extremely tasty.
-You can use it on allies as well, but it's probably usually best to save this puppy for yourself -- use it near death to abuse your passive.
-Nevertheless, Athene's Unholy Grail is an excellent choice as well, especially if you are already ahead and more CDR/damage is going to be more appealing than the heal.
-I believe the mana is better on AUG as well, although you really shouldn't have mana issues with either item.
+Nevertheless, Mikael's is considerably cheaper than AUG and the heal + CC cure is extremely tasty.
+You can use it on allies as well, but it's very tempting to save this puppy for yourself -- use it near death to abuse your passive.
+This can lead to some incredible baits.
+Still, Athene's Unholy Grail is an excellent choice as well, especially if you are already ahead and more CDR/damage is going to be more appealing than the defensive heal.
+The mana is better on AUG, largely due to the mana bonus on kill/assist, although you really shouldn't have mana issues with either item.

 After that, I normally get the Hextech Gunblade.
-The Bloodthirster is another option, giving much more AD, but no AP and no spell vamp.
-Bigger autoattacks, but smaller Qs.
-Your call -- but also don't forget the utility given by the HexBlade's active.
+The BotRK is another option, giving much more attack speed and a stronger slow (it also speeds you up), but no AP and no spell vamp.
+More autoattacks, but smaller Qs.
+Your call.
 If you do get the HexBlade, it's up to you whether you get Hextech Revolver or Bilgewater Cutlass first.
-All else being equal, I think you should get the Revolver if you can't afford to buy the Cutlass outright when you're at base; and if you can't afford the Revolver, go ahead and get a piece of the Cutlass.
+All else being equal, just get the biggest piece you can afford when you recall.

-Once you've finished Hextech Gunblade (or BT), you've finished your core build.
-These items are what you really should get before anything else unless you desperately needed magic resist, armor, or health.
-Conversely, these items are all you really need to shine as Poppy; the rest is, while important, less critical.
+Once you've finished Hextech Gunblade (or BotRK), you've finished your core build.
+These items are what you really should get before anything else unless you specifically needed magic resist, armor, or health.
+(Or Tiamat for wave clear, etc.) Conversely, these items are all you really need to shine as Poppy; the rest is, while important, less critical.

 After this core is done, the items you go for will be more situational.
 The rest of this section is going into considerable depth about your options, but first I'll give you the short version -- a few suggested builds for various situations.

-RIFT POPPY: Eleisa's Miracle, Mercury's Treads, Trinity Force, Hextech Gunblade, Mikael's Crucible, (two other items)
+RIFT POPPY: Mercury's Treads, Trinity Force, Hextech Gunblade, Mikael's Crucible OR Athene's Unholy Grail, (two other items)